Milagro12090/Fitness-tracker/README.md

 ## Description

-This is a simple fittness tracker whwhere you can make new workout schedules or log what you have worked out during the week.
+This is a simple fittness tracker where you can make new workout schedules or log what you have worked out during the week.

 ## Table of Contents